Degree in Physics at the University of Rome "La Sapienza" in 1976

 signals they emit.

 I am the national coordinator of a project (acronymous OG51), financed by INFN (Istituto Nazionale di Fisica Nucleare) for the study of the theory and phenomenology of gravitational wave sources in support of gravitational wave experiments.
 In the past ten years I have been elected Member of the Committee of the International Society on General Relativity and Gravitation, of the Directive Committee of the Italian Society of Gravitational Physics and of the Executive Board of the Virgo-EGO Scientific Forum (VESF).
 I am actually member of the Board of the Gravitational Physics Section (GPS) of the European Physical Society (EPS).
 I have been Editor of the International Journal of Modern Physics D, and I am currently a member of the Editorial Board of the Journal Classical and Quantum Gravity.
 I have been the director of the Doctorate School in Physics of the University of Rome "La Sapienza" for three years (2005-2007).
-Since September 2008, I have been the coordinator of the Virgo-EGO Scientific Forum (VESF).
+From September 2008 to November 2013, I have been the coordinator of the Virgo-EGO Scientific Forum (VESF).